GeoNode/geonode-importer/README.md

 | `RQ14`  | Unknown geometry type  | The geometry_type_name from the gpkg_geometry_columns table must be one of POINT, LINESTRING, POLYGON, MULTIPOINT, MULTILINESTRING, or MULTIPOLYGON|
 | `RQ15`  | Geometry type mismatch | All table geometries must match the geometry_type_name from the gpkg_geometry_columns table|
 | `RC18`  | Geometry attr mismatch | It is recommended to give all GEOMETRY type columns the same name.|

+### GeoJson

+- should not contains spaces, for example "This is my file.geojson" should be "This_is_my_file.geojson"
+- should not contain dots in the filename, for example "invalid.file.name.geojson" -> "valid_file_name.geojson"